crafting-software/beautiful-jekyll/_posts/2019-12-20-app-for-restaurants.md

 ### The less than optimal dining experience
 As with many other products on the market, the need comes from the founder’s own painful experiences.
 We felt the pain and we saw a way to improve the dining experience.

 Sometimes you wait too much until you get a menu on the table.
 If the group is large, the waiter has to come back several times until everyone has decided.
 During the meal, if you need to ask for another glass of wine, you need to look for the waiter and wave.
 Not to mention the check.
 Now that you have already eaten, the waiter is prioritizing hungrier customers.
 When you finally get the check, the calculations start.
 You need to fish for the items you ordered and add the prices.
 How do you handle the payment as a group?
 One person pays the entire amount with the credit card while others either offer cash or transfer their part via Revolut.
 And finally the tips… If you don’t have any cash at all, you have to borrow from friends.
-If you only have a large bills, you have to ask the waiter to split it.
+If you only have large bills, you have to ask the waiter to split it.
 This is such a mess, there has to be a better way.

 ### The solution and vision